Pornsak Prajakwit

-Pornsak Prajakwit (born 14 January 1982), better known mononymously as Pornsak, is a Singapore based Thai-Chinese actor who is a contracted artiste under Left Profile.
+Pornsak Prajakwit (born 14 January 1982), better known mononymously as Pornsak, is a Singapore-based Thai host and businessman.
 He is fluent in Mandarin, Teochew, Cantonese, Bahasa Melayu, English and Thai.

-Pornsak has won multiple awards at the Star Awards, Singapore's most prestigious entertainment award ceremony, including Best Variety Show Host in 2015 and Top 10 Most Popular Male Artiste Award nine times.
+Pornsak has won multiple awards at the Star Awards, Singapore's most prestigious entertainment award ceremony, including Best Variety Show Host in 2015 and Top 10 Most Popular Male Artiste Award ten times.
 From 2015 to 2017, he was voted Reader’s Digest Most Trusted Entertainer in Asia, as part of the Reader’s Digest Trusted Brand Survey.

 Early life and education

-Pornsak was born in 1982 in Sathon District, Bangkok, Thailand to a mainland Chinese father and a Thai-Chinese mother.
+Pornsak was born in 1982 in Sathon District, Bangkok, Thailand, to a mainland Chinese father and a Thai-Chinese mother.
 Pornsak's mother died when he was five years old.
 Shortly afterwards, his father sent him to Singapore where he studied at Northlight School, Clementi Town Secondary School and Jurong Junior College.
 During his early years, he reportedly suffered from a language impediment.
 In 2004, Pornsak graduated with Bachelor of Business Management from Singapore Management University.
 Pornsak attended Monash University, where he read for a master's degree in Early Childhood Education.
 In June 2015, he obtained his bachelor's degree in Traditional Chinese Medicine (TCM) from Guangzhou University of Chinese Medicine.